overviewer/Minecraft-Overviewer/README.rst

 To contact the developers and other users, go to the site at the top of this README, or go to #overviewer on irc.freenode.net.

+###Additional Features
+A configurable north direction!
+I'm not a big fan of north point to the bottom left corner of the screen, and I bet you aren't either.
+So here you go.
+Either use the commandline option --north-direction, or in the settings file use north_direction.
+Valid options are 'lower-left', 'upper-left', 'upper-right', and 'lower-right'.

+###Additional Bugs
+The upper-right direction seems to exacerbate an existing bug that will not let you click on a sign in some cases.
+The upper-right direction seems to mostly always trigger this bug.
+Still investigating.
+And banging my head on my desk.

+Some blocks don't rotate properly in the upper-left and lower-right directions.

+###Upstream
+Once I've squashed some bugs and cleaned up the code a bit, I will look to getting this included in the official Minecraft Overviewer.

 Features
 ========